 Did you know: beyond that little dot of blue on your brie lay strands of toxic layers?
-If you’re hungry to know more, read on to find out which foods you can keep, and which need to be tossed.
-And while you’re cleaning your fridge… feel free to toss any of the 150 Worst Packaged Foods in America.
+If you're hungry to know more, read on to find out which foods you can keep, and which need to be tossed.

-Most of the time, the first sight of mold is an indicator to throw that food right into the trash — and chances are you’re better off doing so.
-Not only can mold produce toxic substance like mycotoxins and aflatoxins, but it’s known to cause allergic reactions.
-Thanks to the USDA, we’ve learned which foods you definitely need to toss when finding even the smallest bit of mold.
+Most of the time, the first sight of mold is an indicator to throw that food right into the trash—and chances are you're better off doing so.
+Not only can mold produce toxic substance like mycotoxins and aflatoxins, but it's known to cause allergic reactions.
+Thanks to the USDA, we've learned which foods you definitely need to toss when finding even the smallest bit of mold.

 Cold Cuts, Bacon, and Hot Dogs

-Foods like turkey and roasted chicken breast rarely get moldy in my fridge because their high levels of sodium and nitrites decreases moisture content and helps prevent the spread of bacteria.
+Foods like turkey and roasted chicken breast rarely get moldy in my fridge because their high levels of sodium and nitrites decrease moisture content and help prevent the spread of bacteria.
 But if they were to have mold… to the trash they go!
 Any food with a high moisture composition is more likely to be tarnished beyond what you can see, meaning, they invite more germs to stand beside the mold before we can tell.

 Cooked Pasta and Grains